johron/pues/README.md

         "# %name",
-        "- lorem ipsum dolor sit amet, consectetur adipiscing elit", } -- where it has the content of the readme here built = -- true or false (is the language built, gives access to build and run parameters) build = -- shell command, only availbale with `interpreted = true` interpreted = -- true or false (is the language interpreted, gives access to run parameter) run = -- shell command, only available with `interpreted = true` or `built = true` } -- if these (^^^) parameters are missing they will be treated as false or nil
+        "- lorem ipsum dolor sit amet, consectetur adipiscing elit", } -- where it has the content of the readme here build = -- shell command for building run = -- shell command for running
+} -- if these (^^^) parameters are missing they will be treated as false or nil
 ```